cbl-dart/cbl-dart/packages/cbl_ffi/README.md

 # cbl_ffi

-FFI bindings for CouchbaseLite C API and Dart support.
+FFI bindings for the CouchbaseLite C API and the Dart support layer.

+This is an internal package for [`cbl`](https://github.com/cofu-app/cbl-dart/tree/main/packages/cbl) and it's API should not be considered public.